The Short Version:

 The best gift my parents ever gave me was my sister, Amy, born the day Reagan was elected president, November 4, 1980.
 I have always been a protective older sister, and the two of us, despite the six-year age difference, were always best friends.
 That’s why I played Barbie’s well into high school.
 See my Barbie Family Portrait from photography class.

-Seeing as I am now a writer and a librarian, it’s interesting to note that I never really considered myself a writer or a reader.
+Seeing as I am now a writer and was a school librarian for ten years, it’s interesting to note that I never really considered myself a writer or a reader.
 Looking back, I can see where these things were a huge part of my life, just maybe not in the traditional sense.
 Even though I wasn’t a novelist at that point, I was always writing.

 I was an amazing pen pal.
 I saved every letter I ever got, which are now in boxes in my basement.
 My favorite letters to read, however, are the ones I sent to my sister while she was at summer camp.
 Much braver than I, Amy went away for several summers, where I wrote her letters almost every day.
 She brought the letters home, and I read them over and over and laughed at how funny I was.
 Seriously.
 With this whole internet thing, I lost most of the penpaliness of life, although I do have some international pen pals from my travels.
 My longest-running pen pal was a boy named Andy from Iowa, who I met on a family fishing trip.
 We wrote letters from before I entered junior high through my junior year of college, when he showed up in my college town, left me a phone message, and then I never heard from him again.
 Click here for the full story (as told in my zine cul-de-sac).
 UPDATE: I found Andy on Facebook in 2010!
 Huzzah for this whole internet thing!